Open-MBEE/exec-cameo-mdk/README.md

 # MagicDraw Model Development Kit (MDK)

+## Precompiled versions of the MDK are availabe to be downloaded at https://github.com/Open-MBEE/mvn-repo

 ## OCL patch

 ### To use MDK's ocl support or expressions in DocGen, do the following in MagicDraw 18.0